4.8 Further reading

 - Kahn (2006) covers techniques for new product forecasting, where judgmental methods play an important role.

-Some helpful papers on individual judgmental forecasting methods are listed below.
+Some helpful papers on individual judgmental forecasting methods are listed in the table below.

 Ord, J Keith, Robert Fildes, and Nikolaos Kourentzes.
 2017.
 Principles of Business Forecasting.
 2nd ed.
 Wessex Press Publishing Co.

 Goodwin, Paul, and George Wright.
 2009.
 Decision Analysis for Management Judgment.
 4th ed.
-Chichester: Wiley.
+Chichester: John Wiley & Sons.

 Kahn, Kenneth B. 2006.
 New Product Forecasting: An Applied Approach.
 M.E.
 Sharp.